meditationstuff/protocol_1/narrative_writing_bib.md

 	* Dorgeloh, Heidrun.
 "Viewpoint and subjectivity in English inversion."
 The Construal of Space in Language and Thought (1996): 509-526.
 * Chafe, Wallace.
 Discourse, consciousness, and time: The flow and displacement of conscious experience in speaking and writing.
 University of Chicago Press, 1994.
 	* Sasse, Hans-Jürgen.
 "The thetic/categorical distinction revisited."
 (1987): 511-580.
+		* Rosengren, Inger.
+"The thetic/categorical distinction revisited once more."
+(1997): 439-480.
+		* Wilson, Daniel J. "The thetic/categorical distinction as difference in common ground update."
+Thetics and Categoricals 262 (2020): 311.
 * https://en.wikipedia.org/wiki/Restrictiveness [Last accessed: 2024-07-25]
 * https://en.wikipedia.org/wiki/Inalienable_possession [Last accessed: 2024-07-25]
 * Corazza, Eros.
 Reflecting the mind: Indexicality and quasi-indexicality.
 Clarendon Press, 2004.